ThePrimeagen/beat-me-daddy/README.md

 1.  copy the .env-example to .env and fill in the proper values.
-2.  run `cargo run --release --bin look_at_me_daddy`
+2.  run `cargo run --release --bin look_at_me_daddy` You can also run it with `cargo +nightly run --release --bin look_at_me_daddy` for a quick shortcut using nightly.
+SMILEY FACE

 #### How to use look_at_me_daddy
 * use hjkl to move one note at a time